 Seriously, sometimes it seems there’s nothing more American than a taco!
-At least the versions with pressed shells and a packet – and truth be told, my kids inhaled those.
-But here’s a version that’s a little different based on the lovely Picadillo, a dish traditional to Spain and many Latin American countries and cultures.
+At least the versions with pressed shells and a packet – and truth be told, my kids inhaled those and I crave one every now and then.
+But if you’re looking to upgrade your taco game, check out these Picadillo tacos.
+They bring something that’s been lost to time in much of the US.
+They start with tradition.

-Picadillo is a dish with many variations, so feel free to play with this recipe to suit your taste and your family’s.
+Picadillo is a dish with many variations, so feel free to play with this recipe to suit your taste.
 This recipe isn’t hot as written, but I often jazz it up a bit, especially as my family is pretty much (Oh, I hope so!
 Crosses fingers…) finally grown.
-I seem to remember more a couple of years when my son looked at every food with suspicion and I had to leave out the green olives or risk rebellion – a few dashes of the brine flew under his vegetable hating radar!
+I seem to remember more a couple of years when my son looked at every food with suspicion, and I had to leave out the green olives or risk rebellion – a few dashes of the brine flew under his vegetable-hating radar.

 Picadillo Tacos